nicooga/rat_deployer/README.md

 I named it rat because it is a rather little and ugly ball of code, but it does the job for now.

+## Why need yet another CLI??
+My deploy process involves building and pushing a couple of images from my local computer, then connecting to the remote host, pulling the updated images and recreating the affected containers.
+This means running a bunch of commands that may take a lot of time to complete.
+I built rat to automate this process.

 ## Installation

     $ gem install rat_deployer